Happymic/Happymic.github.io/_pages/about.md

   - /about.html
 ---
 ## Introduction
 Hello!
 I'm Michael, a passionate researcher and developer in the field of Computer Science and Engineering.
-My main interests lie in multi-agent systems, machine learning, FPGA and Robotics System.
+My main interests lie in multi-agent & multi objective learning systems, machine learning, FPGA and Robotics System.
 I am currently a second-year student at Imperial College London, studying Electronic and Information Engineering.

 ## Education
 - **Imperial College London**